 - Know what you ideally want.
 You obviously have to first know where you're going (and when) and then you need to figure out more or less what you're going to ask for.
 Do you want all your expenses covered or just one specific part of your trip?
 Are you hoping for a fully comped tour or would you be happy with a media discount?
 Figure this out before you even think about pitching.

 - Figure out who to pitch to.
 The next step is figuring out who to pitch to.
-Do a bit of detective work on the company or destination's official site.
+Do a bit of detective work on the company or destination's official site or social media accounts.
 If they have a media contact listed, that's who you should pitch to.
 If you can avoid sending your pitch to a generic “info” e-mail address, do.

 - Keep in mind the time of year you'll be traveling.
 Will you be traveling to a destination during their high season or in the off-season?
 If you're traveling during high season (or around a popular event), send your pitch as early as possible.
 A tourism board might not be able (or willing) to accomodate you at the last minute.
 Since I was traveling to Ottawa in the dead of winter, I was fine contacting Ottawa Tourism a mere 3 weeks before my trip.
 But I wouldn't recommend waiting so long if you can help it.